OstermD/EAIK/README.md

 ## Usage Example
-We currently provide support for CSV files containing the homogeneous transformations of each joint in zero-pose with respect to the basis, as well as [ROS URDF](http://wiki.ros.org/urdf) files.
+We currently provide support parametrizing a robot via DH parameters, homogeneous transformations of each joint in zero-pose with respect to the basis, as well as [ROS URDF](http://wiki.ros.org/urdf) files.
-See our [PyPI Project](https://pypi.org/project/EAIK/) for more elaborate examples.
-A quick example that demonstrates the usability of our implementation is shown in the following Python code-snippet:
+Some quick examples that demonstrate the usability of our implementation are shown in the following code-snippets:

 #### URDF
 ```python